sohamsshah/insight-jainism/docs/Insights/Comparative Study/Buddhism_and_Jainism.md

 Problems with **The Middle Way**:

 - How to identify the extremes?
 Without those extremes (that can change with time and geographical situations), how can we even devise a Middle way?
 - In the **EightFold** Path, it is advised to not eat non-vegetarian food.
-But still because it is a middle way; it allows the followers to do whatever they way - because that is what **Buddha** did!
+But still because it is a middle way; it allows the followers to do whatever they want in the name of middle path - because that is what **Buddha** did!
 - Jainism believes in both - **Absolutism** and **Annihilationism** but very specified and described.
 In other words, Jainism says that the substance is both **constant** and **changing**, and also explains how both of these exist in the same thing at the same time.
 One doesn't have to steer; but rather accept how the substance is.
 For eg. we believe that a human is changing (from child, to adult, to old man) but the person is also constant since the years.
 This is the beauty of **Anekantvaad** of Jainism! **Buddhism** is **Ekantvaad**.
 - If nothing is constant then how does it make sense to renounce the world and follow the path to Nirvana?
 Because after each moment, the substance is destroyed and a new one is born; what is the point of making any effort?